The University of British Columbia

 • Events

-The Cognitive Systems Program seeks to fill a number of Undergraduate Teaching Assistant (UTA I) positions for the 2022/23 Winter academic sessions.
+The Cognitive Systems Program seeks to fill a number of Undergraduate Teaching Assistant I (UTA I) positions for the 2025/26 Winter academic sessions.
 These positions are conditional on the COGS Program’s budgetary approval.
 Some may be appointed at 50% (half-time), with duties and salaries reduced accordingly.
-Please note, at the time of application, if you are […]
+Please note, at the time of application, if you […]

-COGS 2021W Term 1 Intake: Applications are Closed
+COGS 2024W Term 1 (September) Intake: applications are closed

-The deadline for applications for admission to the BA streams (and internal transfers) of the COGS program for 2021W Term 1 (September 2021) has now closed.
-We’ll let those of you who applied know the outcome of your applications as soon as possible (we’re aiming by June 15, 2021).
-Students who plan to transfer into […]
+Applications for admission into the BA specializations of the COGS program (and internal transfers into the BSc Cognition and Brain specialization) for 2024W Term 1 entry (September 2024) are now closed.
+We’ll let those of you who applied know the outcome of your applications no later than June 10, 2024.

-The 2021 Winter term 1 and 2 TA applications have closed.
-Thank you for your interest!
+The 2024 Winter term 1 and 2 COGS TA applications have closed.
+Thank you to all applicants for your interest.

 For a full list of news items click here